Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 production and is a major producer of eggs, poultry, apples,

 corn, and Christmas trees.
-Lancaster County is one of the
+Lancaster County is among the most

 Commonwealth's productive capacity vastly exceeds its